pallavi544/Excel-project-2/README.md

 * Pivot table was used to find total sales, total profit, average sales etc.

-* Using pivot table graphs was plotted
+* Using pivot table graphs was plotted:

 * Bar charts